 Once you start adding houses, the ROI scale is no longer linear from the cheapest to most expensive properties.
 This is because the properties with the highest rents also have high building costs.

-The following table shows the ROI for Monopoly color sets three houses:
+The following table shows the ROI for Monopoly color sets with three houses:

 |Color Set||Average ROI (3 houses)|